ESPboy-edu/ESPboy_CHIP8/README.md

 To upload games to SPIFFS check.
 The games should be with extantion ".ch8" as <gamename.ch8>
 https://www.youtube.com/watch?v=25eLIdLKgHs

-To correct compilatio, change settings in file «User_Setup.h» of TFT_eSPI library 50 #define TFT_WIDTH 128
+For correct compilation, change settings in file «User_Setup.h» of TFT_eSPI library 50 #define TFT_WIDTH 128
 53 #define TFT_HEIGHT 128
 67 #define ST7735_GREENTAB3